 College employees are provided comprehensive major medical care benefits.
 Coverage is funded by contributions to the State Health Plan (Plan), a discretely presented component unit of the State of North Carolina.
-The Plan is funded by employer contributions.
-Certain plans also require contributions from employees.
+The Plan is funded by employer and employee contributions.
 The Plan has contracted with third parties to process claims.
 See Note 13, Other Postemployment Benefits, for additional information regarding retiree health benefits.